bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 **To make `user.hi()` calls work, JavaScript uses a trick – the dot `'.'` returns not a function, but a value of the special [Reference Type](https://tc39.github.io/ecma262/#sec-reference-specification-type).**

-The Reference Type is a “specification type”.
+The Reference Type is a "specification type”.
 We can't explicitly use it, but it is used internally by the language.

 The value of Reference Type is a three-value combination `(base, name, strict)`, where: